+Source: TCAC Composite Score, Hesperia CDBG Report

 Summary of Fair Housing Issues

 Sites Inventory Effect of Fair Housing

 The Sites Inventory for the City consists of all vacant land that is either zoned or will be rezoned to accommodate housing throughout the City.
 All sites have access to appropriate utilities such as water and sewer.
 Sites are spread throughout the City, with clusters of sites in the Main Street and Freeway Corridor Specific Plan.
 Sites within the Main Street and Freeway Corridor Specific Plan were selected due to their consistency with Smart Growth Principles, which are places with a mix of land uses, are within infill areas, are located away from natural hazards, and have the ability to create walkable, accessible neighborhoods.